A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: Dark matter phenomenology

 Figure~\ref{fig:DM-scatter-plot-3} shows the allowed region in the $M_{W_D}$ -- $(\Omega_{W_D}/\Omega_{\rm Tot})\sigma_{\rm SI}$ (LP) and $M_{W_D}$ -- $(\Omega_{W_D}/\Omega_{\rm Tot})\langle\sigma v\rangle_{b\bar{b}}$ (RP) planes, together with various direct and indirect detection bounds that are depicted by solid lines.
 Note that we have rescaled the $y$-axes by the amount of the WIMP DM relic density compared to the total DM in the Universe $\Omega_{\rm Tot} h^{2} = 0.12$.
 The LP of Fig.~\ref{fig:DM-scatter-plot-3} may be easily understood with the direct detection expression given by Eq.~\eqref{eqn:DD-expression}, which states that $\sigma_{\rm SI}$ is proportional to $g^2_D$.
+One may estimate the percentage of the WIMP DM relic that each sample point corresponds to with the help of the RP of Fig.~\ref{fig:DM-scatter-plot-2}.
+Comparing the LP of Fig.~\ref{fig:DM-scatter-plot-3} and RP of Fig.~\ref{fig:DM-scatter-plot-2}, one can easily see that lower values of $g_{D}$ correspond to lower values of $\sigma_{SI} (\propto g^2_{D})$ and higher values of the WIMP DM relic density as the density is inversely proportional to $g^2_{D}$.
 A sharp dip at $M_{W_D} \simeq 62.5$ GeV happens because of the mutual cancellation between the SM Higgs- and the BSM Higgs-mediated processes as one may see from Eq.~\ref{eqn:DD-expression}.
 A part of the $M_{W_D} > 7$ GeV region is already ruled out by the different direct detection experiments such as XENON-1T~\cite{XENON:2018voc}, PandaX-4T~\cite{PandaX-II:2017hlx,Liu:2022zgu}, and LUX-ZEPLIN-5.5T~\cite{LZ:2022ufs}.
 The region of DM mass below 7 GeV will be explored by DarkSide-50~\cite{DarkSide:2018kuk,DarkSide:2018bpj}, XENON-1T(M)~\cite{Ibe:2017yqa}, CDMSlite~\cite{SuperCDMS:2018gro}, and CRESST-III~\cite{CRESST:2017ues,CRESST:2019jnq}.
 The black solid line corresponds to the bound from the Higgs invisible decay which is obtained by staying near the dark Higgs resonance region, {\it i.e.}, $M_{H_2} \sim 2M_{W_D}$, so that the WIMP DM never becomes over-abundant.
 The region above the black solid line is already ruled out by the current bound on the branching of the Higgs invisible decay mode.
 We note that our model predicts much lower values for $\sigma_{\rm SI}$ compared to the aforementioned bounds.
 From the RP of Fig.~\ref{fig:DM-scatter-plot-3}, we see that there is a dip in $\langle\sigma v\rangle_{b\bar{b}}$ for the WIMP DM mass below 5 GeV.
 This is due to the fact that, for this range, the channel $W_{D}W_{D} \rightarrow b \bar{b}$ is not active.
 The region of $M_{W_D}\gtrsim 10$ GeV is constrained by the Fermi-LAT + MAGIC Segue 1 data~\cite{MAGIC:2016xys}.
 We observe that most of the parameter space which contributes dominantly to the DM relic is already ruled out by the indirect detection bound.
+We have also checked the present bounds on the DM annihilation to $\mu^+\mu^-$ and $\tau^+\tau^-$, and we present the results in Appendix~\ref{apdx:mumutautaubounds}.